ncphillips/blog/content/post/the-new-forestry-io.md

 ### Forestry Remote

-Now you can install Forestry on your site like: [my-site.com/admin/](http://my-site.com/admin/).
+Forestry Remote is the exact same interface you would see when you log into your site at [forestry.io](http://forestry.io), but the difference is, you can access it from [mysite.com/admin/](http://mysite.com/admin/).
+It's a single html file that you drop into your static site.
+It communicates with our API and gives you a powerful CMS.
 We think this is pretty cool.
 It's like WordPress, but in a single HTML file that you deploy to your static site.

-Note: this is a paid feature, but comes with a trial if you want to kick the tires.
+Note: this is a [paid feature](https://forestry.io/plans) but there's a free trial if you want to kick the tires.